UCL/research-computing-with-cpp/11Performance/index.md

   Weird...
 Used for fault tolerance (different algorithm that should lead to same output).

-## All tests passe, the code works: are we done yet?
+## All tests pass, the code works: are we done yet?

 Lots of changes can be made to a code, from cosmetic to crucial: